You are here: Urology Textbook > Surgery (procedures) > ESWL

 - Stone can be located with the imaging system

 Monitoring of the patient:

-During ESWL with intravenous analgesia, the oxygen saturation, ECG and blood pressure monitoring is recommended.
+Monitoring of the oxygen saturation, ECG and blood pressure is recommended.

 The better the analgesia, the higher the stone free results after ESWL due to minimizing patient movements (pain, respiration).
 The minimum is a conscious sedation with e.g. midazolam and piritramide.